Asymptotic Scattering by Poissonian Thermostats: Abstract

 \section{Abstract}

-We consider an infinite chain of coupled harmonic oscillators with a Poisson thermostat at the origin.
-In the high frequency limit, we establish the reflection-transmission-scattering coefficients for the wave energy { scattered} {off} the thermostat.
-Unlike the case of the Langevin thermostat \cite{kors}, in {the macroscopic limit } the Poissonian thermostat scattering {generates} a continuous cloud of waves of frequencies different from {that} of the incident wave.
+In the present paper we consider an infinite chain of harmonic oscillators coupled with a Poisson thermostat attached at a point.
+The kinetic limit for the energy density of the chain, given by the Wigner distribution, satisfies a transport equation outside the thermostat location.
+A boundary condition emerges at this site, which describes the reflection-transmission-scattering of the wave energy { scattered} {off} by the thermostat.
+Formulas for the respective coefficients are obtained.
+Unlike the case of the Langevin thermostat studied in \cite{kors}, the Poissonian thermostat scattering {generates} in {the limit } a continuous cloud of waves of frequencies different from {that} of the incident wave.